-What follows is a moderately-detailed, chronological narrative of my professional and academic career to date.
-For those who are more interested in a concise, traditional accounting of this information, my C.V. is also available.
+What follows is a moderately-detailed, chronological narrative of my professional and academic career to date as of Summer 2015.
+For those who are more interested in a concise, traditional accounting of this information, my CV is also available.

 I completed my Bachelors of Arts at the University of Rochester.
 My degree there was entitled "Commercial Culture," an interdisciplinary program that combined ethnographic anthropology, motivational psychology, and courses from the William E. Simon Graduate School of Business.
 While at University, I also secured a cluster focus in Organic Chemistry; Simon certificates in Marketing and Personnel Management; and a minor in Italian Language.